0-1 Knapsack Problem | DP-10

 - Consider the same cases as mentioned in the recursive approach.

-- In a DP[][] table let’s consider all the possible weights from ‘1’ to ‘W’ as the columns and weights that can be kept as rows.
+- In a DP[][] table let’s consider all the possible weights from ‘1’ to ‘W’ as the columns and the element that can be kept as rows.

 - The state DP[i][j] will denote the maximum value of ‘j-weight’ considering all values from ‘1 to ith’.
 So if we consider ‘wi’ (weight in ‘ith’ row) we can fill it in all columns which have ‘weight values > wi’.
 Now two possibilities can take place: